 The main reason is clearly to obscure the nature of the gift, but why and when did it start?
 As it turns out this tradition is nothing new.

 Wrapping paper like we use today, though, is a much more recent invention.
 More than 100 years ago, gifts were usually wrapped in simple tissue paper or heavy brown paper.
-Before that, cloth was often used, such as a handkerchief or a napkin." - Children's Museum.
+Before that, the cloth was often used, such as a handkerchief or a napkin.

-7 examples of using your geometry skills this holiday season
+7+ examples of using your geometry skills to wrap presents this Christmas

-So, without further delay, here are 7 great ways to apply your geometry skills to perfectly wrap your presents.
+So, without further delay, here are seven+ of the best ways to wrap your presents.
 Trust us when we say that this list is far from exhaustive and is in no particular order.

 1. Check out this Japanese method of wrapping presents